UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 1.
 Examples of luminaries, bulbs, dimmer circuits and power drivers.

 Let us propose the basic circuit for a dimmer in Fig. 2.
 Light intensity can be set in eight levels.
-Clicking button up (UB) light will increase, and clicking button down (DB) light will decrease.
-The idea behind controlling electrical power applied to a load like a LED bulb is to use digital pulsed width modulated waveforms (PWM).
+Clicking the button Up, the light will increase, and clicking the button Dn the light will decrease.
+The idea behind controlling electrical power applied to a load like an LED bulb is to use digital pulsed-width modulated waveforms (PWM).
 If the switching frequency is high, the eye will not be affected by flickering.

 Let us invent a circuit capable of generating a 800 Hz PWM signal (T = 1.25 ms) with duty cycle modulations (D%) of 0, 12.5, 25, 37.5, 50, 62.5, 75, 87.5, 100.